Filing Your Return -> Adjusting Your Tax Return

 You can also use the online request if you forgot to apply for the GST/HST tax credit when you filed your tax return.

 If you filed your return using tax preparation software, you can use the same software to change your return, using CRA's ReFILE service (see link at bottom).
-CRA's Certified software for the 2019 NETFILE program indicates what level of ReFILE service each software product provides.
-ReFile can be used to file amendments for the immediately past tax year and 3 previous tax years - the same years that can be filed via NetFile or EFile.
+CRA's Certified tax software for the NETFILE program indicates what level of ReFILE service each software product provides.
+ReFILE can be used to file amendments for the immediately past tax year and 3 previous tax years.
+See the NetFILE article for dates of availability for ReFILE

 You can obtain a form T1-Adj, T1 Adjustment Request from the CRA web site, complete it and mail it in, along with documents supporting your change request.

 The CRA goal for processing time is 2 weeks for an online request, and 8 weeks for a mailed request.
 CRA will either send you a reassessment notice indicating changes that were made to your return, or will explain in a letter why the requested changes were not made.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca